 - Return coach travel to Aberdeen with departures available from Glasgow, Edinburgh, Dunfermline, Kinross, Perth, Dundee, Arbroath, Montorse or Aberdeen.
 You can also make your own way to Aberdeen should you wish to meet at the ferry

-- 3 nights’ dinner, bed and full breakfast at the Moorfield Hotel in Brae in a rooms with private facilities
+- 2 nights’ dinner, bed and full breakfast at the Busta House Hotel

 - 2 nights’ accommodation in 2-berth cabins on Serco Northlink Ferries Hrossey or Hjaltland with dinner and full breakfast.
 All cabins have private facilities.
 Outside cabins are available on request for a small supplement